beasterio/RadeonProRender-Baikal/BaikalStandalone/README.md

 - move camera to desired position
 - press **C** key to add current camera to the file.

-Standalone input **-camera_out_folder some_folder** will specify folder with cam.xml.
+Standalone input **-output_cam some_folder** will specify folder with cam.xml.
 If file already exist new camera position added to the end of list.
 Default file: __./BaikalStandalone/cam.xml__

 ## light xml